rrguardo/market_predictor_cnn/README.md

 # Conclusions
 Case buy, sell, undef >20 pips in 60 minutes (diff prob buy-sell, sell-buy) was the best predictor for SELL positions(60% profit).
 Profit decrease here to 30% using top 25(50%).
-Case binary buy, sell after 60 minutes, was the best predictor for BUY positions(60% profit rain using top 10 and top 25).
+Case binary buy, sell after 60 minutes, was the best predictor for BUY positions(60% profit remain using top 10 and top 25).